Best daily deals

 The Charge 4 has an IPX7 waterproof rating, which doesn’t officially protect it from dust like the Charge 5.

 The Charge 5 is very similar to the JBL Charge 4, except that it uses Bluetooth 5.1, whereas the Charge 4 uses Bluetooth 4.2.
-Additionally, the Charge 5 even has multipoint connectivity, so you can connect it to two devices at once.
+Additionally, the Charge 5 has multipoint connectivity so that you can connect it to two devices simultaneously.
 On the other hand, the Charge 4 has an aux port, and the Charge 5 does not.
 Neither speaker has a microphone, so you can’t use either as a speakerphone for calls.

 SG recommended